Ducky443747/ducky443747.github.io/README.md

+For my friends who were watching to see when I would finish this site, my school has banned all games, and I don't really want to get caught.
+The consequences that may befall me scare me.
+Maybe I will continue work on this site, but I will have a lot less time to work on this due to other stuff.

 # ducky443747.github.io
 I am back to working on the site!
 This time, I won't be using githubs built in themes, and I will code a "theme" myself.
 I sometimes work on this during school, where I don't have vs code, so there will be some buttons on the WIP (work in progress) homepage that will lead to a blank themed thing with some games.
 I might link some other game sites to use while this is in progress too.
 Hopefully people use this over cool math games but I would understand if people don't.
 I'll edit this post sometime soon, maybe when I have a lot more progress on the site.